abubakkariiui/abubakkariiui/README.md

 * 🖥️  See my portfolio at [https://abu-bakkar.netlify.app/](http://abu-bakkar.netlify.app/)
 * ✉️  You can contact me at [abubakkarmit@gmail.com](mailto:abubakkarmit@gmail.com)
 * 🧠  I'm learning Angular , React Js and Node Js
-* 💬 Ask me about Angular, React Js, Node Js and many more
+* 💬 Ask me about Angular, React Js, Node Js and many more.
 * ⚡  ALONE WE CAN DO SO LITTLE, TOGETHER WE CAN DO SO MUCH.